DPA (GDPR)

 "Controller Clauses" means Module One (controller to controller) of the Standard Contractual Clauses annexed to Commission Implementing Decision (EU) 2021/914.

-Customer Data” means any data that FingerprintJS and/or its Affiliates processes on behalf of Customer in the course of providing the Services under the Agreement.
+Customer Personal Data” means any Personal Data that FingerprintJS and/or its Affiliates processes in the course of providing the Service and Additional Services to Customer under the Agreement as set out in Schedule 2.

 Personal Data” has the meaning given to it in the GDPR.